openforcefield/anything-goes/interchange-drivers/drivers.md

 Each dictionary represents a portion of the overall potential energy function.
 Numerically, the valence terms agree to 5-6 significant figures.
 The non-bonded interactions are a little bit more off, mostly because of minor differences in how vdW tail corrections are applied and inherent errors in PME calculations.
-We don't have to squint to compare them, however, as there is a handy `EnergyReport.compare` method for this:
+We don't have to squint to compare them, however, as there is a handy `EnergyReport.compare` method for this, which raises an error if any terms differ too much:

 ```python
 gromacs_energies.compare(openmm_energies)